State of Asset Tokenization 2026: Market Data, Trends, and What's Next

 - JPMorgan: Launched MONY tokenized money market fund on Ethereum

-- HSBC: Executed cross-border repo transactions on public blockchain via Orion
+- HSBC: Cross-border repo transactions on public blockchain via Orion

 - Goldman Sachs: Operating GS DAP platform for digital asset issuance